We may earn money or products from the companies mentioned in this post.

 Lunch usually happens around 11:30 to 12pm.
 I make myself lunch at home and eat while watching TV.
 I take 30 to 45 minutes then back to work.

 I work from around 10am (latest) through 2pm.
-Then I take a break to pick up my son from school.
-I resume work around 5pm and so some light tasks until 8pm when my son heads to bed.
+Then I take a break to pick up my daughter from school.
+I resume work around 4pm and so some light tasks until 6pm when my daughters head to bed.
 Then I hit it heavy from that time for another 2-3 hours.

 I don’t do this everyday and I try to take weekends off.
 It is super tough because I love what I do so much and I get inspired all the time but work/life balance is super important so I try to leave work behind during my personal time.

 These happen.
 Getting interrupted.
 Having to stop to tend to something else.
-It’s a normal occurence.
+Especially when your youngest one stays home with you.
+It’s a normal occurrence.
 What’s nice about being self employed is, I make the rules.

-I like having the freedom and flexibility to make doctor’s appointments when I need to, take my cat to the vet, being able to pick my son up early from school at any time, being able to work out any time during the work day, take a long lunch with hubby, visit with my in laws, spend time with my sister on a holiday, etc.
+I like having the freedom and flexibility to make doctor’s appointments when I need to, take my cat to the vet, being able to pick my girls up early from school at any time, being able to work out any time during the work day, take a long lunch with an old friend, visit my parents, spend time with my sister on a holiday, etc.

 Night Time Routine